-Every year, thousands of Pamploneses and visitors, dressed from head to toe in the traditional white clothing celebrate the week of San Fermin.
+San Fermin Festival.
+Every year, thousands of people, dressed in the traditional white clothing, celebrate the week of San Fermin in Pamplona.

 Uno de enero, dos de febrero, tres de marzo, cuatro de abril, cinco de mayo, seis de junio, siete de julio ¡San Fermín!